Kardashev's Conundrum: Statistical Falsification of Exponential Energy Growth, the Non-Observation of Type II Technosignatures, and the Kardashev-Sagan-Nakamoto Resolution: Introduction

+The notion that civilisational advancement is measured by the efficiency with which energy is converted into organised information is an ancient one.
+The Antikythera mechanism, recovered from a first-century BC shipwreck, is widely recognised as the earliest known analogue computational device \citep{Freeth2021}; built from bronze gears of remarkable tolerance, it converted mechanical energy into astronomical information with a sophistication not matched in Europe for over a millennium.
+From Babbage's difference engine through Turing's theoretical foundations of computation \citep{Swade2017} to the application-specific integrated circuits (ASICs) that today secure the Bitcoin network, humanity has followed a continuous trajectory of reducing the energy cost per unit of computational work.
+The KSN model is the quantitative expression of this trajectory: the KSN variable $B(t)$ spans fourteen orders of magnitude over 2009--2024, tracing the same energy-to-computation efficiency gradient from the CPU era to modern ASICs.

 This paper is organised as follows.
-In Section~\ref{sec:data} we describe the global energy production dataset and Bitcoin hashrate data.
-In Section~\ref{sec:kardashev_model} we assess the standard Kardashev model statistically.
-In Section~\ref{sec:linear_model} we present the linear OLS model and derive the Conundrum quantitatively.
-In Section~\ref{sec:model_comparison} we perform Bayesian model comparison via Markov Chain Monte Carlo (MCMC) inference and the Widely Applicable Information Criterion \citep{Watanabe2010}.
-In Section~\ref{sec:ksn} we introduce the KSN renormalization and its physical motivation.
-In Section~\ref{sec:timescales} we summarise civilisational timescales on the KSN scale.
-In Section~\ref{sec:memoryless} we present the independence property argument as a further statistical objection to exponential growth models.
-In Section~\ref{sec:discussion} we discuss falsifiability, limitations, and implications.
+Section~\ref{sec:analysis} describes the data (Section~\ref{sec:data}) and presents the statistical core: the assessment of the standard Kardashev model (Section~\ref{sec:standard}), the linear model and the Conundrum (Section~\ref{sec:linear}), Bayesian model comparison via MCMC and WAIC (Section~\ref{sec:mcmc}), the KSN renormalisation and its physical motivation (Section~\ref{sec:ksn}), civilisational timescales on the KSN scale (Section~\ref{sec:timescales}), and the independence-property objection to exponential growth (Section~\ref{sec:independence}).
+Section~\ref{sec:discussion} opens with the observational consequence for Type~II technosignatures (Section~\ref{sec:technosignatures}) before turning to falsifiability (Section~\ref{sec:falsifiability}), limitations (Section~\ref{sec:limitations}), the novel reading of Kardashev's two growth rates (Section~\ref{sec:growthrates}), and the connection to the Drake equation (Section~\ref{sec:drake}).
 Section~\ref{sec:conclusions} presents our conclusions.

-The ancient Greek astronomers defined the logarithmic magnitude system and introduced concepts of limits and infinitesimals that would become the basis of differential geometry, calculus, and numerical methods.
-They also paved the way for the Julian Day — the counting yardstick used on the time axis of Figure~\ref{fig:ksn_panel1} — which the Roman empire defined using the 28-year Solar, 19-year Metonic, and 15-year Indiction (tax) cycles.
-Many of these advances are found today in open-source toolkits for astronomy built by community efforts, e.g.\ SciPy, Astropy, and the IVOA standards.

-It is now known after a plethora of multidisciplinary studies including that of \cite{Freeth2021} that during the `decline' of Ancient Greece the first analogue `Computer' was temporally `lost' to most of the technological world, until when in the fourteenth century comparable `advanced' mechanisms were developed and used in Astronomical clock machinery in Europe.

-Roughly two-thousand years later, Charles Babbage and Alan Turing (AT) are widely recognised as the modern 'fathers' of the digital computer \citep{swa2017}.
-The pioneering work of AT paved the foundations of Artificial Intelligence (AI) and Cryptography.